 As promising as the data coming from Night Lights are, there were challenges.
 Firstly, Night Lights detections come from weather satellites that weren’t designed to detect lights on ships.
 The VIIRS sensor is mainly geared toward providing data that organizations like NOAA and the National Weather Service could use to pinpoint hurricanes, snow cover, and wildfires, data from Night Lights by itself, is insufficient to classify vessels.
 The images collected are very low resolution and look like a series of pixels making it hard for analysts to determine vessel details and lack location precision.
 And simply detecting collections of these bright pixels on a dark background would lead to a number of false positives.
 That’s because there are many sources of lights at sea causing interference.
 These range from those naturally occurring such as moonlit clouds and lightning to others artificial in nature like oil platforms and light pollution from coastal cities.

+In the image on the right, a detection correlated to AIS (right) shows more dispersed light (larger area illuminated), perhaps because there were light clouds over the vessel.
+The other, a dark vessel detection (left), likely occurred on a clear night with little cloud cover.
+Image taken from Skylight.
 While these were obstacles, Skylight’s engineers have been able to operationalize Night Lights for those working to protect and monitor the ocean.
 To do so, they built seven different computer vision models that all work in parallel and feed into one model.
 The result is the Night Lights vessel detection model that’s able to filter out most of the “noise,” or false positive detections.

 There are certainly limitations to the type of information Night Lights can provide for those tackling IUU fishing.
 But when Night Lights are combined with the platform’s existing AI applications, imagery sources, and types, the level of quality and assurance in Skylight’s information greatly increases.
 For example, where Night Lights struggles, chiefly moonlit clouds, the platform’s computer vision for satellite-based Synthetic Aperture Radar (SAR) imagery – a source of data that can penetrate clouds day or night – can close the information void.
 This sort of data quality assurance is precisely what maritime analysts and marine protected area (MPA) managers need to help make data-driven decisions that are critical to delivering on the promise of MPAs as a way for restoring the health of our ocean.

-For more technical information on Night Lights, read more about it on Skylight's Knowledge Base here.
+For more technical information on Night Lights, read more about it on Skylight's Knowledge Base here .